Wasserstein Patch Prior for Image Superresolution: Introduction

 where $d$ is a data fidelity term, which ensures that the distance of $f(x)$ and $y$ is small and $R$ is a regularizer, which incorporates the prior information.
 The hyper parameter $\lambda$ serves as a weighting between both terms.
 If $\eta$ is Gaussian noise, then the data fidelity term is usually set to $d(x,y)=\tfrac12\|f(x)-y\|^2$.
 During the last decades a wide range of regularizers was proposed for different inverse problems.

-Simple regularizers, as the total variation (TV) \cite{ROF1992}, can be used very generally for a large number of problems, but have usually a weaker performance than reconstruction methods which are adapted to specific problems and special structured images.
-Therefore, many reconstruction methods for inverse problems make use of the similarities of small ${p\times p}$ patches within natural or special structured images to derive powerful methods for denoising \cite{BCM2005,HBD2018,LBM2013}, noise level estimation \cite{HHLS2021,SDA2015} or superresolution \cite{HNABBSS2020,SJ2016}.
+Simple regularizers, as the total variation (TV) \cite{ROF1992}, can be used very generally for a large number of problems, but have usually a weaker performance than reconstruction methods which are adapted to specific problems and the special structure of the images under consideration.
+Therefore, many reconstruction methods for inverse problems make use of the similarities of small ${p\times p}$ patches within natural images or images with special structure to derive powerful methods for denoising \cite{BCM2005,HBD2018,LBM2013}, noise level estimation \cite{HHLS2021,SDA2015} or superresolution \cite{HNABBSS2020,SJ2016}.

 Here, we particularly focus on so-called patch-priors \cite{PDDN2019,ZW2011}.
-Patch priors are regularizers, which depend on the patch distribution of $x$, i.e.\ they are of the form
+Patch priors are regularizers which depend on the patch distribution of $x$, i.e.\ they are of the form

 where the values $P_i x$ are $p\times p$ patches from $x$ and the operator $P_i$ extracts the $i$-th patch of $x$.